 During the second summer of the program, students from the three campuses work and study together as part of four one-week international exchange sessions.
 A total of four weeks–25% of the program–is spent working with students from the other two campuses.
 There are two sessions in Chicago and one each in London and Singapore.

 There are a few other options for working professionals in the Chicago area as well.
-Lake Forest Graduate School of Management, which doesn’t officially have an EMBA program, does offer classes on weeknights and Saturdays so that a professional can get his or her MBA on a part-time basis.
+Lake Forest Graduate School of Management, which doesn’t officially have an EMBA program in Chicago, does offer classes on weeknights and Saturdays so that a professional can get his or her MBA on a part-time basis.
 Several other business schools also boast part-time programs on evening weekdays.
 Meantime, Illinois State University is starting up a new Corporate MBA program in February of 2012.
 That program, taught on alternating Friday evenings and all day Saturdays, will reside on the university’s campus in Normal, a two-and-one-half hour ride from Chicago.